Costa Maya Cruise Port Guide

 Bacalar Lagoon

 Beautiful, but advanced.
 Bacalar's "Lagoon of Seven Colors" is visually spectacular, yet it is much farther inland than Chacchoben and requires tighter time discipline.
-This is a good fit only on a longer port call and preferably with a reputable operator who builds in return buffer.
+This is a good fit only on a longer port day and preferably with a reputable operator who builds in return buffer.

 Cost